Nemanja Čović

-Nemanja Čović (Serbian Cyrillic: Немања Човић; born 18 June 1991) is a Serbian football forward who plays for Kunshan.
+Nemanja Čović (Serbian Cyrillic: Немања Човић; born 18 June 1991) is a Serbian professional footballer who plays as a forward for China League One club Suzhou Dongwu.

 Club career

 Early years

 Čović came through the Vojvodina youth categories, and began his professional career at the age of 16 at Cement Beočin, making 19 league appearances and scoring 5 goals.
 He said: "The goal was to continue the tradition, since all the men from my closest family started their careers in Cement.
 It is interesting that all of them were defenders, I am the only forward".

 Vojvodina

 During the summer of 2011, Čović was signed to Vojvodina by a free transfer.
 He scored against Vaduz in a game that Vojvodina lost 3–1 in the 2011–12 UEFA Europa League qualifying phase.

 Subsequently, having spent only a month with Vojvodina, Čović was traded to Spartak Zlatibor Voda.
-He made his league debut for his new club on 10 September 2011 in a 2-0 away victory over Novi Pazar.
+He made his league debut for his new club on 10 September 2011 in a 2–0 away victory over Novi Pazar.